getwilds/wilds-docker-library/README.md

 ### Security Monitoring Workflow

 Defined in `.github/workflows/docker-scout.yaml`, this workflow:
-- Scans all Docker images for security vulnerabilities using Docker Scout
+- Scans all Docker images monthy for security vulnerabilities using Docker Scout
-- Generates comprehensive vulnerability reports
+- Generates comprehensive vulnerability reports in each tool's respective subdirectory

 ## Contributing